spier/springerquotes/README.md

 # Springer Quotes

-This is the source code for [Springer Quotes](http://springerquotes.heroku.com/), the application with which [I won the 1st prize][challenge] in the Springer API Challenge 1.0 If you should have any issues getting this to work, you can ping me [@sebastianspier][@seb] and I will try to help out.
+This is the source code for [Springer Quotes][sq], the application with which [I won the 1st prize][challenge] in the Springer API Challenge 1.0.

 I am open sourcing this code, so that others can take some bits and pieces that they need.
 Also this seems like the right thing to do, as I have used some many open source tools (as you will see later).

+If you should have any issues getting this to work, you can ping me [@sebastianspier][@seb] and I will try to help out.

 ## Highlights

 There are two interesting pieces to this application that I want to highlight:

-* `./emphasis` folder - It uses the [Emphasis JavaScript Library](https://github.com/NYTimes/Emphasis) for the quote selection effect in the UI.
+* `./emphasis` folder - The [Emphasis JavaScript Library](https://github.com/NYTimes/Emphasis) is used for the quote selection effect in the UI.
 I have ported the Javascript code to ruby as well.
 This is used for the generation of the **quotes view** (see the images below).
-* `./xls` folder - It uses an XSLT to transform Springer's A++ XML format, as returned by the Springer API, into HTML.
+* `./xls` folder - XSLT is used to transform Springer's A++ XML format, as returned by the Springer API, into HTML.
+* yql_simple gem - I am using my ruby gem [YqlSimple](spier/gem_yql_simple) as a minimalist wrapper around [YQL][yql].
+I don't really need the power of YQL in this application but I like YQL, so I ended up using it for the bit.ly communication ;)

 ## Tools